gabegm/gabriel/content/posts/Free-Stock-Data-Python.md

 The first thing that pops up when you search for AAPL on [DuckDuckGo](https://duckduckgo.com/?q=aapl&t=newext&atb=v315-1&ia=stock) is [Yahoo Finance](https://duckduckgo.com/?q=aapl&t=newext&atb=v315-1&ia=stock).
 Yahoo has been providing stock date for quite a long time now, and used to provide an easy way to retrieve end-of-day data in the past, however since the last few years this has no longer been the case.

-Glacing at the network tab in my browser's developer tools, I can see that my browser has made a `GET` request to Yahoo Finance for `AAPL` ticker with a few other options.
+Glancing at the network tab in my browser's developer tools, I can see that my browser has made a `GET` request to Yahoo Finance for `AAPL` ticker with a few other options.

 ![alt text](/images/yahoo-finance.png "Yahoo Finance GET request")